Tennessee Labor Laws Guide

 The accrual is limited, though.
 Eligible employees may accrue up to 480 hours of compensatory time.

-What’s more, administrative leave may be given to employees donating platelets through the Pheresis Program.
+Furthermore, administrative leave may be given to employees donating blood platelets through the Apheresis Program, as blood donation is required every 2 weeks.

 Child labor laws in Tenneesse